 - Line 14 1E

-- Line 15 Enter COBRA premium amount (inclusive of any administrative fee associated with the COBRA premium amount)
+- Line 15 Enter COBRA premium amount (inclusive of any COBRA administrative fee)

-- Line 16 2B, 2F, 2G or 2H
+- Line 16 2B, 2F, 2G, or 2H

 The employer should complete Lines 14 and 15 in the same manner as Example 1.
 However, the applicable indicator code, if any, for Line 16 is determined as it would be for any other active employee.
 The indicator code will depend on whether the FTE is treated as an FTE for purposes of the employer mandate.
-If they're not, then the employer can use 2B.
-If they are, then the appropriate code for Line 16 depends on whether the offer of COBRA continuation coverage for the FTE satisfies one of the affordability safe harbors (code 2F, 2G or 2H).
+If they're not, then the employer can use code 2B.
+If they are, then the appropriate code for Line 16 depends on whether the offer of COBRA continuation coverage for the FTE satisfies one of the affordability safe harbors (code 2F, 2G, or 2H).

 Q14.
-How should a fully insured employer report coverage of an FTE's spouse or domestic partner who separately elects to receive COBRA coverage?
+How should a fully insured employer report coverage of an FTE's spouse/domestic partner who separately elects COBRA continuation coverage?

-A. The reporting obligation for fully insured employers ends upon termination of employment, even if the employee's spouse or domestic partner separately elects to receive COBRA coverage.
-The carrier is responsible for post-termination reporting on the covered spouse or domestic partner.
+A. The reporting obligation for fully insured employers ends upon termination of employment, even if the employee's spouse/domestic partner separately elects COBRA continuation coverage.
+The carrier is responsible for post-termination reporting on the covered spouse/domestic partner.